Firms buy insurance 'in mad panic' as cyber-attacks soar

 Estimated annual losses from cyber crime now top $400bn (£291bn), according to the Center for Strategic and International Studies.
 And the cost in lost productivity of last year's WannaCry ransomware attack alone was estimated at $4bn.

-So many businesses are buying cyber insurance "in a mad panic", warns Char van der Walt of SecureData, a cyber-security company.
+So many businesses are buying cyber insurance "in a mad panic", warns Charl van der Walt of SecureData, a cyber-security company.

 "Unfortunately this will mean that businesses of all sizes will seek out the minimum cyber-security investment laid out by insurers, government, and regulators, rather than going above and beyond to protect their own, and their customers', data."